100mslive/100ms-docs/docs/api-reference/javascript/v2/interfaces/HLSMeetingURLVariant.md

 • **meetingURL**: `string`

-This meeting url is opened in a headless chrome instance for generating the HLS feed.
+This meeting URL is opened in a headless chrome instance for generating the HLS feed.
-Make sure this url leads the joiner straight to the room without any preview screen or requiring additional clicks.
+Make sure this URL leads the joiner straight to the room without any preview screen or requiring additional clicks.

 ---